 Some of the things you can see in the area are the waterfalls surrounded by lush vegetation as well as the several springs that originate in river Mouselas.

-A day trip to Argyroupoli is a popular thing to do if you’re staying in Rethymnon, you can also walk Argyroupoli’s hiking paths, visit the cave with the church of Agios Ioannis, or eat in one of the several restaurants settled close to the springs and surrounded by exuberant plants and trees.
+A day trip to Argyroupoli is a popular thing to do in Crete if you’re staying in Rethymnon, you can also walk Argyroupoli’s hiking paths, visit the cave with the church of Agios Ioannis, or eat in one of the several restaurants settled close to the springs and surrounded by exuberant plants and trees.

-Best Things to Do in Lasithi Region
+Best things to do in the Lasithi region

-41. Spend Time in the City of Agios Nikolaos
+41. Spend Time in Agios Nikolaos

 Agios Nikolaos is the capital of the region of Lasithi and an important touristic resort on the northern coast of Crete, nestled in the heart of the Mirabello Gulf.